CasesAboutResumeTelegramLinkedInEmail

 Lite Mode

-Lite mode is designed to reduce cognitive load for users who want to buy a token quickly and without friction.
-The token page shows only what's needed to make a decision.
-Everything else is one level deeper — available, but out of the way.
+Lite mode is built for users who want to buy and sell tokens quickly without diving into market data.
+It reduces cognitive load and shows only what's needed to make a decision.

 Buy